 A) Ensure You're Eligible to Apply for a Driver's License

-To graduate your instructional permit to a provisional license, you must be at least 15 ½ years old.
+To graduate from your instructional permit to a provisional license, you must be at least 15 1/2 years old.
 Teens will also need a parent or guardian to complete and sign your provisional license application with you and verify that you:

 - Have successfully completed Stage 1 of Graduated Driver Licensing

-- Have held your instructional permit for at least six months
+- Have held your instructional permit for at least 6 months

-- Have only been practicing with an adult who is at least 21 years old and has been licensed for at least three years
+- Have only been practicing with an adult who is at least 21 years old and has been licensed for at least 3 years

-- Haven’t been convicted of a traffic violation in the 90-day period preceding your application
+- Haven't been convicted of a traffic violation in the 90 days preceding your application

 - Have not been drinking and driving